Thrift store chic: Economic and cultural impact

+At the same time, advocates argue that thrift shopping reduces textile waste and promotes more sustainable consumption patterns, aligning with current movements in sustainable fashion.

 Social media

 Multiple social media platforms have content covering thrift culture.
 YouTube thrift store hauls have helped increase the popularity of thrift shopping.
 A notable YouTuber who has contributed significantly to thrifting's rise in popularity is Emma Chamberlain.
 Emma Chamberlain has multiple videos on her channel where she not only visits multiple thrift store locations, but she interacts with her viewers by breaking the fourth wall and sharing her style.

-The rise in thrift store's popularity and presence in social media was most notably seen after 2015 on websites such as Twitter, Pinterest, and YouTube.
-On the social media platform TikTok, users not only share thrifting tips, style, and "lucky scores", but they often use the term "scavenger hunt" to describe the ordeal.
-Thrifting has been popularized to the point where individuals sometimes use the term "thrifting" as a verb, to describe their thrift store shopping trip.
+The rise in thrift stores' popularity and presence on social media was most notably seen after 2015 on websites such as Twitter, Pinterest, and YouTube.
+On the social media platform TikTok, users not only share thrifting tips, style, and "lucky scores," but they often use the term "scavenger hunt" to describe the ordeal.
+Thrifting has been popularized to the point where individuals sometimes use the term "thrifting" as a verb to describe their thrift store shopping trip.

 The use of social media has allowed resellers to buy clothing from thrift stores and resell them on online platforms and social media sites, which is known as reselling.
 Some established thrift stores have also moved to selling their products on online platforms, such as eBay.
 Some of these thrift stores include select locations of larger branches or companies.

+The growth of online resale platforms has expanded access to secondhand fashion.
+Apps such as Depop and Poshmark allow users to buy and sell used clothing, contributing to a rapidly growing resale market.
+The secondhand apparel market is projected to grow significantly faster than the traditional retail market in the coming years.

 Upcycling

-Thrift store chic is also popular among people who enjoy creating their own outfits from pieces of used clothing.
-This DIY (do-it-yourself) approach creates original articles of clothing that can be very personalized.
-For example, in the 1986 movie Pretty in Pink, Molly Ringwald's character, Andie Walsh, is fond of taking clothing from thrift stores and creating a unique and eclectic wardrobe.
-One very memorable article is the prom dress she creates, made from merging two separate dresses.
+Thrift store chic may involve combining or altering second-hand garments to create individualized outfits.
+The practice is sometimes associated with do-it-yourself fashion and the reuse of existing clothing.
+In the 1986 film Pretty in Pink, the character, Andie Walsh, played by Molly Ringwald is depicted altering thrifted clothing, including combining two dresses to create a prom dress.

 A study conducted at the University of Akron, set out to find whether altering and upcycling clothes from a thrift store would make them more appealing to consumers.
 Their survey results showed 38% of participants reported they would buy an item that was upcycled.
 Upcycling has not only become increasingly popular for thrifted clothing, but also for luxury brands which have started reusing fabrics from previous collections to upcycle them.